Culture of South Sudan: Society

 Most South Sudanese keep up the core of their local culture, even while in exile or diaspora.
-Traditional culture is highly upheld and a great focus is given to knowing one's ethnic origins and language.
+Traditional culture is strongly upheld, with a significant focus placed on knowing one's ethnic origins and language.
 Although the common languages spoken are Juba Arabic and English, there are plans to introduce Kiswahili to the population to improve the country's relations with its East African neighbors.
+For disambiguation similar to how the Democratic Republic of the Congo and the Republic of the Congo are distinguished as "Congo-Kinshasa" and "Congo-Brazzaville", the names of Sudan and South Sudan are sometimes differentiated by their capitals as "Sudan-Khartoum" and "Sudan-Juba".

 Music

 Emmanuel Jal at the Tribeca Film Festival in New York 2008.

 South Sudan has a rich tradition of folk music that reflects its diverse indigenous cultures.
-For example, the folk music of the Dinka people include highly appreciated poetry, while the Azande are especially known for their storytelling.
+For example, the folk music of the Dinka people includes highly appreciated poetry, while the Azande are especially known for their storytelling.
 The drummers of the record Wayo combine spiritual chanting with interlocking grooves.
-The mesmerizing music, centered around the kpaningbo, a large wooden xylophone played by three people, is completed by the rest of the village, who rotate through a series of bells and percussive instruments.
+The music, centered around the kpaningbo, a large wooden xylophone played by three people, is completed by the rest of the village, who rotate through a series of bells and percussive instruments.

-Due to geographic location and the many years of civil war, the musical culture is heavily influenced by the countries neighboring South Sudan.
+Due to its geographic location and many years of civil war, the musical culture is heavily influenced by neighboring countries.
 Many South Sudanese fled to Ethiopia, Kenya and Uganda, where they interacted with the nationals and learned their languages and culture.
 Many of those who remained in the country, while it was still part of Sudan, or went North to live in Sudan or Egypt, assimilated the Arabic culture and language of their neighbors.

 Many music artists from South Sudan use English, Kiswahili, Juba Arabic, their local language, or a mix of languages.
 During the 1970s and 1980s, Juba was home to a thriving nightlife.
 Top local bands included the Skylarks and Rejaf Jazz.
 Popular artist Emmanuel Kembe sings folk, reggae, and Afrobeat.
 Yaba Angelosi, who emigrated to the United States in 2000, sings Afrobeat, R&B and Zouk.
-Dynamiq is popular for his reggae releases, and Emmanuel Jal is a hip hop artist of international fame. - There are also a few female artists that South Sudan has produced so far.
+Dynamiq is popular for his reggae releases, while Lil Meek DC and Emmanuel Jal are hip hop artist of international fame.